denten-courses/computing-context/lecture-notes/lecture-6.md

 ## Where to go from here?

-### Take control of your computing environment, starting with your daily writing
+### Take control of your computing environment

-and computation.
+Start with your daily writing and computation.
 "If you have to do it more than ~~once~~ one hundred times, automate it."
 Writing, research, self-presentation.

 ### Challenges:
 - write a paper in [Pandoc +